Interferon type I: Copy number alteration of the interferon gene cluster in cancer

-Use of Interferon type I in therapeutics
+Use in therapeutics

 In cancer

 From the 1980s onward, members of type-I IFN family have been the standard care as immunotherapeutic agents in cancer therapy.
 In particular, IFNα has been approved by the US Food and Drug Administration (FDA) for cancer.
-To date, pharmaceutical companies produce several types of recombinant and pegylated IFNα for clinical use; e.g., IFNα2a (Roferon-A, Roche), IFNα2b (Intron-A, Schering-Plough) and pegylated IFNα2b (Sylatron, Schering Corporation) for treatment of hairy cell leukemia, melanoma, renal cell carcinoma, Kaposi's sarcoma, multiple myeloma, follicular and non-Hodgkin lymphoma, and chronic myelogenous leukemia.
+To date, pharmaceutical companies produce several types of recombinant and Roferon-A, Roche), IFNα2b (Intron-A, Schering-Plough) and pegylated IFNα2b (Sylatron, Schering Corporation) for treatment of hairy cell leukemia, melanoma, renal cell carcinoma, Kaposi's sarcoma, multiple myeloma, follicular and non-Hodgkin lymphoma, and chronic myelogenous leukemia.
 Human IFNβ (Feron, Toray ltd.) has also been approved in Japan to treat glioblastoma, medulloblastoma, astrocytoma, and melanoma.

 Combinational therapy with PD-1/PD-L1 inhibitors

 By combining PD-1/PD-L1 inhibitors with type I interferons, researchers aim to tackle multiple resistance mechanisms and enhance the overall anti-tumor immune response.
-The approach is supported by preclinical and clinical studies that show promising synergistic effects, particularly in melanoma and renal carcinoma.
+The approach is supported by preclinical and clinical studies that show promising synergistic effects, particularly in renal carcinoma.
 These studies reveal increased infiltration and activation of T cells within the tumor microenvironment, the development of memory T cells, and prolonged patient survival.